-The term “over-achiever” itself implies that they know how to achieve goals.
+The term “overachiever” itself implies that they know how to achieve goals.
 That is kind of hard to do if your goals are vague, unclear and lack specific deadline, which is why overachievers educate themselves, read goal-setting books, and think about the best way to approach a new task.

-6. They are organized.
+6. They Are Organized

 It’s hard to imagine a disorganized overachiever, isn’t it?
 Their great organizational and planning skills usually serve three main purposes: keeping track of time, keeping track of progress and keeping track of achievements.

 Some psychologists believe that overachievers place their self-worth on their competence, driven by an underlying fear of failure.
 Rather than setting and striving for goals based on a pure desire to achieve, their core motivation becomes avoiding failure.
 This may explain the fact that overachiever beat themselves up for even little setbacks and seemingly-insignificant mistakes.

-8. They love awards.
+8. They Love Awards

 Who doesn’t love them, right?
 True enough, but unlike most people who like to feel acknowledged and appreciated for their efforts, overachievers are bent on collecting ‘awards’, be it university degrees, spelling bee prizes or unusual destinations.